 The estimates you see on your Social Security statement are based on working until that stated age.
-For example, if your Social Security statement says you will get $1,100 a month at age 62, that estimate assumes you'll work until you turn 62 years old.
+For example, if your Social Security statement says you will get $1,100 a month at age 62, that estimate assumes you'll work until you turn 62.

-The amount of benefits your statement says you will get at age 66 or 67 assumes you work until your 66th or 67th birthday.
-This means if you take early retirement your benefits are likely to be less than what you see on your statement.
+The amount of benefits that your statement says you will get at age 66 or 67 assumes that you will work until your 66th or 67th birthday.
+This means that if you take early retirement, your benefits are likely to be less than what you see on your statement.

 Social Security benefits are calculated based on your highest 35 years of work history, with the highest 35 determined after each year of work has been indexed for inflation.
-If you take early retirement and you do not have a full 35 years of work history, your Social Security benefits may be lower than if you continue to work for a longer time period.
+If you take early retirement, and you do not have a full 35 years of work history, your Social Security benefits may be lower than if you were to continue to work for a longer time period.

 If you didn't work 35 years, Social Security will add zeros for each year you didn't work.
 All of those zeros will bring down your average and reduce the size of your check.

 Even if you retire early, be careful about taking your Social Security benefits at age 62 without doing an analysis first.
-In many cases, it is better to find other sources of funds to finance your early retirement so that you can delay the start of your Social Security benefits.
-This can help protect you from running out of money later in life.
+In many cases, it is better to find other sources of funds to finance your early retirement so you can delay the start of your Social Security benefits.
+That can help protect you from running out of money later in life.

-You can always take early retirement and still wait until later to begin your Social Security benefits.
-This is a particularly important strategy for married couples who want to make sure the surviving spouse gets a larger benefit later in life.
+You can always take early retirement and still wait to begin your Social Security benefits.
+That is a particularly important strategy for married couples who want to make sure the surviving spouse gets a larger benefit later in life.

 The highest monthly benefit between you and your spouse is what will become the survivor benefit amount when one of you passes—at that point, you'll only get that higher benefit amount, not both amounts.